 The good news is that roasting flour is extremely easy and can be done ahead of time.
 Here’s a picture of the roasted flour.
 I bake it at 350 for about 15 to 17 minutes.
 It comes out of the oven lighter (it loses 8% of its weigh every time) very crumbly and requires sifting.
 I make a bunch, sift it and store it in a tupperware container.

-So that’s about it for the crust.
-I will add that you can brown the butter if you want.
+So once you have your roasted flour, you use 1/2 cup of it in the crust.
+That’s pretty much the only trick.
+You can brown the butter if you want.
 I tried it and the bars tasted good, but the browned butter flavor is pretty strong.
-That said, I may be the only person on the planet who feels like brown butter is a little overdone and trendy these days and doesn’t always enhance, so if you love brown butter the directions for the brown butter version are in the notes.
+That said, I may be the only person on the planet who feels like brown butter is a little overdone and trendy these days and doesn’t always enhance.
+So if you love brown butter the directions for the brown butter version are in the notes.
 It’s actually easier than the regular version because you just mix the dough in the saucepan you used to brown the butter and scrape up the bits.

 Okay, onto the filling!
 And I’m sorry this is post is so long.